newhorizon-tech/To-do-list/README.md

 - Clone the repository
 - Navigate to the root directory of the project
 - Open index.html or run it using your own live server

+## Testing instructions

+- Navigate to the root directory of the project
+- Run `npm install` to install all the dependencies
+- Run `npm test` to run the test suites

 ## Authors